Moto World

 0

-If your rims become too worn, then braking performance is going to be compromised, which is far from ideal, and in extreme cases, you run the risk of the wheel failing because there isn’t enough material in the rim wall to cope with the forces exerted upon the rim by the high-pressure tire.
+If your rims become too worn, braking performance will be compromised, which is far from ideal.
+In extreme cases, the wheel may fail because there isn’t enough material in the rim wall to cope with the forces exerted upon it by the high-pressure tire.

 RELATED POSTS